delphidabbler/codesnip/trunk/Docs/Updates/Archive/ReadMe.txt

 + DevToolsHistory.txt
   Details of changes to all files in DevTools directory up to 4 July 2009.

-+ ResourcesHistory.txt
++ SourceHistory.txt
-  Details of changes to all files in Src\Res directory up to 4 July 2009.
+  Details of changes to all files in Src directory up to 4 July 2009.

 + HelpHistory.txt
   Details of changes to all files in Src\Help directory up to 4 July 2009.